 |An “imitation firearm” is defined broadly to mean an object or device reasonably capable of being mistaken for a firearm.|

-As mentioned above, possession of an initiation gun under 2C:39-4(e), is a fourth degree crime if a bystander reasonably believed the defendant possessed the weapon to use it unlawfully.
-The legislature purposefully crafted the language of the statute to make it broad enough to encompass weapons that do not fit the traditional definition of a “firearm” or even a “weapon”.
-On its face, the law seems almost overly broad but courts have held that it is legal because the implied culpability element of knowledge serves to help narrow it a little.
-This is because the defendant must be found to know that an observer would reasonably believe that the object was a firearm, basically meaning that he/she intends to show the object for its threat value.
-Lastly, it is important to note that is a completely separate charge of a disorderly persons offense under 2C:39:5(e)(3) to possess any imitation firearm in or upon any part of the buildings or grounds or any school, college, university or other educational institution, without written authorization of the institution, or while on a school bus.
-If you or your family member has been charged with a crime related to an initiation firearm, give our office a call today for a free consultation with an experienced attorney who can answer your questions.
+Under N.J.S.A.
+2C:39-4(e), any person who has in his possession an imitation firearm under circumstances that would lead an observer to reasonably believe that it is possessed for an unlawful purpose is guilty of a crime of the fourth degree.
+This subsection was added to prevent the total escape from punishment of those weapons that fail to meet the definition of a “firearm” and may also fail to meet the definition of a “weapon” altogether.
+On its face, the section seems quite broad, possibly making it a fourth degree for anyone carrying a toy gun on a dark street or through a rough neighborhood.
+However, the implied culpability element of knowledge narrows the statute slightly in favor of leniency.
+This is because the defendant must be found to know that an observer would reasonably believe that the object was a firearm.
+Essentially, this means that he/she intends to show the object for its threat value.
+Moreover, it is a separate charge of disorderly persons offense under N.J.S.A.
+2C:39:5(e)(3) to possess any imitation firearm in or upon any part of the buildings or grounds or any school, college, university or other educational institution, without written authorization of the institution, or while on a school bus.

 Elements of an Imitation Gun Crime